scala/scala-lang/blog/_posts/2025-11-26-scaladays-2025-review-video-announcement.md

 ### 🌟 Platinum Sponsors

-[**VirtusLab**](https://virtuslab.com/){:target="_blank" :rel="noopener"} – *The company behind Scala.* VirtusLab showcased its long-standing commitment to the Scala ecosystem — from contributing to the language itself to developing key tools like Metals.
-Their focus on developer productivity, IDE and Bazel expertise, and LLM-assisted workflows reflects their 15+ years of leadership in Scala innovation.
+[**VirtusLab**](https://virtuslab.com/){:target="_blank" :rel="noopener"} – *The company behind Scala.* VirtusLab showcased its long-standing commitment to the Scala ecosystem — from contributing to the language itself and developing key tools like Scala CLI and Metals, to building popular Scala OSS libraries.
+Their focus on developer productivity, IDE and Bazel expertise, and LLM-assisted workflows, combined with the efficient delivery of high-quality software solutions for numerous partners, reflects their 15+ years of leadership in Scala innovation.

 [**Signify Technology**](https://www.signifytechnology.com/){:target="_blank" :rel="noopener"} – *Building a diverse future, one placement at a time.* As a global Scala recruitment specialist, Signify connects top-tier engineering talent with forward-thinking companies.
 With offices in LA, Austin, and London, they continue to champion diversity and inclusion in tech hiring worldwide.